thinkingsites/kogrid/development/web/README.md

 * <h2>Options</h2> - These are the settings that are individually configurable on the grid.
     * **url** - *string, observable, conditionally required* - The url where the data will be summoned from.
 If set to an observable the grid will refresh whenever the observable changes.
 This is conditionally required; either this or the **rows** property are required.</li>
     * **data** *object, observable, optional* - The data that gets passed to the server on every grid load and refresh.  **data** accepts observables which are resolved with every ajax request.
+    * **id** - *string, optional* - Specifies the object key to use as the unique row idenifier.
+Is <code>undefined</code> by default.
+If not set, rows are uniquely identified by the index within the dataset and may cause issues when the dataset changes.
     * **columns** - *array, observableArray, optional* - The column definitions.
 If this is an observable, the rendered columns can be changed dynamically.
         * **title** - *string, observable, optional* -  The header text for the column.
 If not provided the **key** will be used as the column header.
         * **template** - *string, observable, optional* - A string for the templateID to use or an html template.
 If not defined the column will use a default text template.